MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-expire-conversation.md

 // commented out MemoryStorage, since we are using CosmosDbPartitionedStorage instead
 // services.AddSingleton<IStorage, MemoryStorage>();

-// Add the Initializer as a HostedService (so it is called during the app service startup) services.AddHostedService<CosmosDbStorageInitializerHostedService>();
+// Add the Initializer as a HostedService (so it's called during the app service startup) services.AddHostedService<CosmosDbStorageInitializerHostedService>();

 // Create the storage options for User state